CDLUC3/MAP-collab/README.md

 Community space for partners to add in files, code, prototypes, and other materials to share with others.

-Issues can also be used to have conversations on specific topics.
+You can also start conversations in the Discussions tab.

 This community space was created as a result of requests from MAP pilot workshop participants (September 2025) for a place to collaborate and share resources and outcomes from their work exploring machine actionable data management plan use and integrations.